-$\lambda{max} \propto 1/(\text{temperature of object})$
+$\lambda{max} \propto 1/(temperature$

+of object)

-So hotter object $\rightarrow$ bluer, cooler object $\rightarrow$ redder.
+So hotter object → bluer, cooler object → redder.
 You'll be surprised how often this simple result is used in astronomy.

-So we can get temperature from the spectrum.
+→ So we can get an object's surface temperature from the spectrum.
 (See fig.3.11 in text)

-2. Stefan's law: TOTAL energy E radiated at all wavelengths (per unit surface area, meaning per square inch, or per square meter, or per square anything) is related to the temperature by: E ∝ (temperature) → hotter objects will be brighter (per unit area) Notice the steep temperature dependence!
-Make something a little hotter and it will become much brighter!
+2. Stefan's law: TOTAL energy E radiated at all wavelengths (per unit surface area, meaning per square inch, or per square meter, or per square anything) is related to the temperature by:

+$E \propto (temperature)^4 \rightarrow hotter$ objects will be brighter (per unit area) Notice the steep temperature dependence! \rightarrow Make something a little hotter and it will become much brighter!
 (If it behaves like a BB.)
-Study Fig. 3.12 (BB curves for 4 cosmic objects).
+Study Fig. 3.12 (BB curves for 4 cosmic objects) on next page.
+This graph shows blackbodies with four temperatures T. As T increases, λ{max} decreases (Wien), and the total energy under each curve increases (Stefan-Boltzmann)